UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

 both research work (i.e. developing code, writing drafts) and personal activites (i.e. updating a personal website), and across any number of computers.

-## Exercise: Adding a Report to Your Python Development Directory
+## Exercise: Adding a Report to Our Python Development Directory

 For this example, we'll add changes to our `simplestats` repository by specifically creating and editing a report file.
 We'll use